JacintoDesign/code100/README.md

 Day 73:
 Fifth day on the job, and I am 80% of the way through the Angular course, also learned how to build a project in Visual Studio.

+Day 74:
+Drafted two posts on Medium, about 100 Days of Code and Becoming a Senior Developer in 4 Months.